 Mastergeorge, A. M., & Martinez, J. F. (2010).
 Rating performance assessments of students with disabilities: A study of reliability and bias.
 Journal of Psychoeducational Assessment, 28(6), 536–550. https://doi.org/10.1177/0734282909351022

-The accommodations examined in this study of teacher bias in rating performance were not specifically reported.
-They included any accommodations provided for students completing the Standards Test to Evaluate the Performance of Students (STEPS) in a school district.
+Accommodations were not specified; teacher bias in rating performance was investigated.
+Any and all accommodations provided for students completing the Standards Test to Evaluate the Performance of Students (STEPS) in a school district were involved.

 The dependent variables in the study as a whole included language arts and mathematics performance, as assessed by a large-scale test called the Standards Test to Evaluate the Performance of Students (STEPS), as well as teacher perceptions regarding rater bias, as measured by a survey.
 The part of the study associated with accommodations drew from teacher survey items regarding equity issues.